demonyze/infernote/README.md

 # 🔥 Infernote

-Generate a custom JSON file containing chords data.
+Generate chords data from different rources in a custom JSON file.

 ⚠️ Still heavily work in progress.